WAIFS AND UNSUNG HEROES;

 in charge and in-control.
 You thrive on these, for they temporarily

-appease your need to be needed, which has formed the basis of
+appease your need to be needed, which has formed the entirety

-your self-worth--but have you ever felt valued and loved for simply
+of your self-worth--but have you ever felt valued and loved for

 Borderline might have been so insecure and needy, you felt reasonably